 Verification of SMD assembly processes is made on test vehicles (surface mount verification samples).
 Temperature cycling ensures the operational lifetime for spacecraft.
 However, mechanical testing only indicates SMD reliability as it is unlikely that the test vehicle represents every flight configuration.

-Examples of the method for achieving SMD verification approval and guidelines for the soldering of area array devices are given in the Annexes.

 This Standard does not cover the qualification and acceptance of the EQM and FM equipment with surface-mount and mixed-technology.

 The qualification and acceptance tests of equipment manufactured in accordance with this Standard are covered by ECSS-E-ST-10-03.